F1: Verstappen's title on hold after Perez wins in Singapore - WHIZ News

 SINGAPORE (AP) — Max Verstappen’s Formula One title celebrations were put on hold after the Red Bull driver placed seventh at a chaotic Singapore Grand Prix, won by his teammate Sergio Perez on Sunday.

-Perez’s second win of the season saw him finish 7.6 seconds ahead of Ferrari’s Charles Leclerc, with Leclerc’s teammate Carlos Sainz Jr. in third place.
+Perez’s second win of the season saw him crossing the line 7.6 seconds ahead of Ferrari’s Charles Leclerc, with Leclerc’s teammate Carlos Sainz Jr. in third place.

-Perez was being investigated for a potential safety car infringement.
-It could mean a time penalty of five seconds, in which case the Mexican driver’s lead over Leclerc covered him.
+Perez was subsequently handed a five-second time penalty for not staying within 10 lengths of the safety car when following behind.
+But the Mexican driver’s lead over Leclerc covered him enough to keep victory by 2.6 seconds.

+The 32-year-old Perez won the Monaco GP in May and now has four career wins.

 Verstappen’s equal-lowest position this year matches his seventh at the British GP in July.
 He also had two retirements in the first three races.